fabianmax/car-classification/blog/Transfer Learning with ResNet.md

 #### Data Pipeline: Using tf.data

+Even after pre-filtering and reducing to top 300 classes, we still have a lot of images left.
+This poses a potential problem, since we can not simply load all images into the memory of our GPU at once.
+To tackle this problem, we will use `tf.data`.

-`tf.data` allows creating elegant input pipelines.
-The `tf.data.Dataset` is an API for writing efficient data pipelines.
-The API contains many general methods which can be applied to load and transform potentially large datasets.
+`tf.data` and especially the `tf.data.Dataset` API allows creating elegant and at the same time very efficient input pipelines.
+The API contains many general methods which can be applied to load and transform potentially large datasets. `tf.data.Dataset` is especifically useful when training models on GPU(s).
+It allows for data loading from the HDD, applies transformation on-the-fly, and creates batches that are than sent to the GPU.
+And this is all done in a way such as the GPU never has to wait for new data.

+The following functions creates a `tf.data.Dataset` instance for our particular problem:

 ```python
 def construct_ds(input_files: list,